bipinKrishnan/pytorch_lightning_examples/README.md

-### Examples to get started with pytorch-lightning at lightning speed
+### Examples to get started with pytorch-lightning
 ---------------------------------

 1. [pytorch_lightning_cifar10](https://github.com/bipinKrishnan/pytorch_lightning_examples/blob/main/pytorch_lightning_cifar10.ipynb) - Building a model and training on the CIFAR10 dataset using pytorch-lightning